 10 Year Inflation-linked 0.03

+The South African government also offers debt instruments to commercial investors.
 The maturity period that makes the difference between “short-term” and “long-term” is one year.

 Treasury bills offer no interest.
 They are sold at a discount and redeemed at full face value.